 Best Wax Strips: Nad’s Hypoallergenic Facial Wax Strips

-Ah, waxing—you either love it or hate it.
-If waxing is your preferred method of hair removal, opt for these waxing strips from Nad’s (a trusted skincare brand that’s been around since the early 90s) that doesn’t require any prep work.
-(In other words, you don’t have to worry about heating up the wax with a machine.)
-You actually use your own hands to warm up the soft, flexible strips, and then simply apply them anywhere on your face—upper lip, between your brows, chin, cheeks, etc.—place pressure on the area, and then peel off.
+You actually use your own hands to warm up the soft, flexible strips, and then simply apply them anywhere on your face — upper lip, between your brows, chin, cheeks, etc. — place pressure on the area, and then peel off.
 Presto!
 Hair can be vanished for up to four weeks after a single use.
-Some customers noted that the more often you wax with these strips (no more than every couple weeks) the longer you’ll be hairless in between.
-“I got no rashes or marks from the strips and my skin can be pretty sensitive,” wrote one reviewer, while others said they swear by these strips for coarse hair.
+Some customers noted that the more often they wax with these strips (no more than every couple of weeks) the longer they stayed hairless in between.
+“I got no rashes or marks from the strips and my skin can be pretty sensitive,” wrote one person, while others said they swear by these strips for coarse hair.

 Best Natural Wax: Moom Organic Hair Removal with Tea Tree Oil